processone/docs.ejabberd.im/content/admin/guide/index.md

         (not owner, admin or member), the room requires him to fill a CAPTCHA challenge (see section [captcha]) in order to accept her join in the room.

-    `hibernate_timeout: Seconds`

-    :   Remove empty rooms from RAM.
-The feature is disabled by default.
-        Note that hibernated room is not available in service discovery.

     `logging: false|true`